 Q: What inspired you to choose Programmer Analyst training?

 Chao: I started out studying Electrical Engineering.
 I earned a Bachelor's degree from ZhengZhou University in China, but never worked in the field.

 There were two main reasons I ended up choosing Programmer Analyst training.
 One was because of the steady income and demand for programmers.
 Two was my passion for learning how to build something great in the digital world.

-Q: There are several programmer analyst colleges in Montreal...so, why Herzing?
+Q: There are several programmer analyst colleges in Montreal.
+How did you decide on Herzing?

 Chao: I heard the internship program is great at Herzing.
 And I knew that to start a career in programming, I would need a good spring board.
 Getting practical experience is the key to success in this industry.